enkidevs/curriculum/web/html/links/README.md

-name: Lists
+name: Links

-type: insights-list

-description: TODO
+description: How to link to other documents

 section: 0

-parent:

 insights:
+  - anchor-links
   - link-relative-paths
   - link-absolute-paths
   - link-target